cyrillsemenov/youtube-sequencer/README.md

 > The YouTube Sequencer Chrome Extension offers an interactive tool for customizing video playback speeds and sequences on YouTube.

 I initially began this project as a simple keystroke emulator for creating sequences from YouTube videos, but it has evolved into a more complex tool.
+First prototype was made years ago using [puredata](https://github.com/pure-data/pure-data).

 This extension allows for intricate control over YouTube video playback, enabling users to select specific slices of a video to play and adjust the sequence tempo.
 Users can also change the current note length (ranging from 1/16t to 1/2d) and modify the playback speed, which is mapped exponentially from 0.0625 to 16 over a range of 0 to 100.
 Sequences are persistent, meaning they can be saved and accessed even after a page reload.

 > [!CAUTION]
 > Currently, this project is in the proof-of-concept stage, and as such, encountering bugs is expected.